 Since 2008, Fistula Care has worked to improve the quality of and access to fistula care services in the DRC.
 Under the original Fistula Care project from 2008 to 2013, we partnered with seven health centers and hospitals to train 44 doctors and 242 nurses in fistula repair surgery and 802 doctors and nurses in fistula counseling and follow-up care.
 Our work also included the improvement of emergency obstetric care and outreach to rural clinics to ensure that women in need of medical attention were referred to the hospitals for repair.

-Today, EngenderHealth continues to tackle fistula care in the DRC through Fistula Care Plus.
-As our work expands, we are better able to address the backlog of women living with obstetric or traumatic fistula.
+EngenderHealth continued the work in DRC through Fistula Care Plus, specifically addressing the backlog of women living with obstetric or traumatic fistula.
 We are also increasing the integration of family planning services with fistula and maternal health services as a key component of fistula prevention.

 - HEAL Africa Hospital, Goma, North Kivu

 - Imagerie des Grands Lacs, Beni, North Kivu

 - Maternité Sans Risque de Kindu, Kindu, Maniema

 - The General Referral Hospital of Panzi, Bukavu, South Kivu

 HEAL Africa Hospital is a faith-based hospital in the North Kivu capital, Goma.
 HEAL Africa began as a small surgical training clinic in 1996, and over time it has expanded its services to become a 180-bed hospital that performs more than 280 fistula surgeries per year.
 Local volunteers help to identify patients and bring them to the hospital.
 At any given time, between 120 and 160 women are waiting for fistula repair at the hospital.
 HEAL Africa also works with village and religious leaders to develop plans to care for the area’s vulnerable populations.